mila-iqia/slurm-queue-time-pred/docs/2_Results.md

  </i>
 </div>
 <br>
-The training, validation, and test losses calculated by taking the average of 10 training trials of the model, on a base-10 logarithmic scale, are 0.2579, 0.4332, and 0.6583, respectively.
-The following histogram shows the distribution of differences for the 10 model training trials.
+The training, validation, and test losses calculated by taking the average of 10 training runs of the model, on a base-10 logarithmic scale, are 0.2579, 0.4332, and 0.6583, respectively.
+The following histogram shows the distribution of differences for the 10 model training runs.
 <br><br>
 <div align="center">
  <table>